SMLeaks/website/docs/developer-qna.md

                     a: (
                       <>
                         The scrapyard biome shown in <a href="/devblog/13#enter-the-scrapyard">Devblog 13</a> is not really scrapped, but it is put on hold for now.
-                        The reason is that we took the story in a more interesting direction and the scrapyard didn&apos;t really fit as the next location.
+                        The reason is that we took the story in a more interesting direction and the scrapyard didn't really fit as the next location.
                         However, it might be included in a later update.
                         We still have a lot of really great ideas for the scrapyard setting.
                       </>